+{\bf Step $\mathbf{6}$.} It then follows from (\ref{truncated-derivative}) that, for any $\tau > 0$, { } where we have used the superscripts $(\rho)$ and $(\tau)$ to specify the underlying parameters.
+Applying the dominated convergence theorem, we have { } Note that Step $5$ has established the continuity of the integrand (with respect to $d \rho$) at the RHS of (\ref{integral-version}).
 So, the desired formula (\ref{continuous-time-feedback-formula-2}) then follows from taking the derivative of (\ref{integral-version}) with respect to $\tau$, and the proof of the theorem is then complete.

-\begin{rem} Theorem~\ref{continuous-time-I-MMSE} is indeed included by Theorem~\ref{continuous-time-main-result-2} as a special case.
-More precisely, the power constraint (\ref{square-integrable}) trivially implies Conditions (b), (c) and (d).
-Note that Theorem~\ref{continuous-time-main-result-2} still holds true if Condition (f) is replaced by the following somewhat cumbersome condition: for any $n$,

-which is also implied by (\ref{square-integrable}).
-So, Theorem~\ref{continuous-time-main-result-2} recovers Theorem~\ref{continuous-time-I-MMSE} with a direct and rigorous proof~\footnote{For sticklers demanding mathematical rigor and perfection: It is known that there are multiple ``missing steps'' in the proof of Theorem~\ref{continuous-time-I-MMSE} in~\cite{gu05}: For instance, the differentiability of $I(X_0^T; Y_0^T)$ with respect to $snr$ does not seem to be trivial and thereby demands careful justifications, which are however absent in~\cite{gu05}; also, from (259) to (270) in the proof of Lemma $5$ (a key lemma for the proof of Theorem~\ref{continuous-time-I-MMSE}), the authors assumed that for a sequence of random variable $X_n$ convergent to $0$ almost surely, $\lim_{n \to \infty} \E[X_n]=0$, which is not true in general.}. \end{rem}
+\begin{rem} Theorem~\ref{continuous-time-I-MMSE} is ``essentially'' included by Theorem~\ref{continuous-time-main-result-2} as a special case.
+More precisely, under the assumptions of Theorem~\ref{continuous-time-I-MMSE}, the average power constraint (\ref{square-integrable}) trivially implies Conditions (b), (c) and (d).
+Note that in the proof of Theorem~\ref{continuous-time-main-result-2}, the sole use of Condition (f) is deducing (\ref{no-point-mass}), a weaker yet somewhat cumbersome condition, which is also implied by (\ref{square-integrable}).
+So, with Condition (f) replaced by (\ref{no-point-mass}), Theorem~\ref{continuous-time-main-result-2} recovers Theorem~\ref{continuous-time-I-MMSE} with a direct and rigorous proof~\footnote{For sticklers demanding mathematical rigor and perfection: It is known that there are multiple ``missing steps'' in the proof of Theorem~\ref{continuous-time-I-MMSE} in~\cite{gu05}.
+For instance, the differentiability of $I(X_0^T; Y_0^T)$ with respect to $snr$ does not seem to be trivial and thereby demands careful justifications, which are however absent in~\cite{gu05}; also, from (259) to (270) in the proof of Lemma $5$ (a key lemma for the proof of Theorem~\ref{continuous-time-I-MMSE}), the authors assumed that for a sequence of random variable $X_n$ convergent to $0$ almost surely, $\lim_{n \to \infty} \E[X_n]=0$, which is not true in general.}. \end{rem}